What is fecal incontinence?

 - Related problems such as pain, constipation, or illness

-- Anal manometry.
-Using a thin, flexible tube, your healthcare provider will check how well the muscles and nerves around your anus and rectum are working.
+- Anal manometry .
+Your healthcare provider uses a thin, flexible tube to check how well the muscles and nerves around your anus and rectum are working.

 - MRI.
 MRI imaging may help find problems with the structure of your anus and rectum.